 Hello I’m Louise

-In 2013 the Trainer and I trekked the Main Everest Base Camp Trail.
+In 2013 the Trainer and I trekked the Main Mount Everest Base Camp Trail.
+It was the Trainer’s idea not mine.
 I really didn’t want to go to Everest Base Camp.
-It was the Trainer’s idea not mine.
 I was worried about an endless list of things – getting robbed, murdered, lost, breaking an ankle, the trek being too difficult, getting sick, getting altitude sickness, freezing, oh and being tipped off a mountain by a yak.
 But I didn’t want to be left behind to worry about the Trainer either.
-Given I met him on a felucca on the Nile and later he dragged me across the Sahara when all I wanted was to relax on a Thai beach well, after 30 years I should expect these things.
+Given I met him on a felucca on the Nile and he later dragged me across the Sahara when all I wanted was to relax on a Thai beach, well, after 30 years I should expect these things.

-The optimistic Trainer had been to the Annapurna area years ago and saw no problems with trekking to EBC.
-But I wanted to hear another viewpoint and be told I would be ok by them.
+The optimistic Trainer had been to the Annapurna area in Nepal years ago and saw no problems with trekking to EBC.
+But I wanted to be reassured by someone else.
 Talking to a few people helped.
-Youtubes helped get a sense of the trail experience.
+YouTubes helped get a sense of the trail experience.
 But I really wanted to hear from a woman like myself – in her fifties and not a veteran trekker, who had been there.
 I searched for a blog but at the time I couldn’t find any.

 The time came to decide to go or not.
 I didn’t want the Trainer to go by himself.
 We flew out in late November 2013 and we nearly made it to Everest Base Camp.
 Could have and should have.
 But didn’t.
 We were disappointed and it felt like unfinished business and amazingly I was hooked.
 Addicted to thriving on the challenge and the place.
 Yes that’s me standing there, almost at Namche Bazaar with just a couple of steep hills to go.